uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

 A download manifest can be generated using a Gen3 data common's "Exploration" tool.
 To use the "Exploration" tool, open the common's Windmill data portal and click on "Exploration" in the top navigation bar.
 After a cohort has been selected, clicking the "Download Manifest" button will create the manifest for the selected files.
 The gen3-client will download all the files in the provided manifest using the `gen3-client download-multiple` command.

+> __NOTE:__ The download-multiple command supports multi-threaded downloads using the "--numparallel" option.
+While using this option will decrease time to download when downloading a batch of files, it is not recommended to use this option when trying to download extremely large files (50+ GB).

+> __NOTE:__ If a download command is interrupted and results in partially downloaded files, the "--skip-completed" option can be used to attempt to resume downloading the partially downloaded files using a ranged download.
+The gen3-client will compare the file_size and file_name for each file in the "--download-path", and resume downloading any files in the manifest that do not match both.

 Example Usage: